equinor/terraform-baseline/README.md

    Example secure value: `min_tls_version` set to `1.2` instead of `1.0` for `storage` module.

+- Variables should use the same value type and default value as the relevant argument.

 - Required variables (variables without default values) should be placed first in `variables.tf`.

 - Variables and outputs should follow a common naming convention `<resource>_<block>_<argument>`, where `<resource>` and/or `<block>` can be omitted if not applicable.